MshSiam/food-delivery-client/README.md

 # Hot Onion

-This is front-end web application using react js, frammer motion, firebase , firestore.
+This is full-stack web application using react js, frammer motion, firebase , firestore.